djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

     Add a description (optional).
   <img width="1000" alt="image" src="hands-on-lab-assets/image38.5.png">

-16. In the “Instructions” field, paste this prompt “You are a helpful Human Resources Assistant that uses tools to answer questions in detail.
+16. In the “Instructions” field, paste this prompt "You are a helpful Human Resources Assistant that uses tools to answer questions in detail.
 Please use the website https://www.cipd.org/en/knowledge/factsheets/hr-policies-factsheet/ to give answers to user questions.
+Keep your answers short, crisp, and to-the-point, aiming to keep the output tokens within 400 words.
 When greeted, say “Hi, I am an HR agent.
-How can I help you?”
+How can I help you?".

 <img width="1000" alt="image" src="hands-on-lab-assets/image39.png">